 A prolific writer, Dr. Kellon has written 8 books and her articles have appeared in magazines such as The Chronicle of The Horse, Hoofbeats, Practical Horseman, Equus, Horse Journal, and John Lyons Perfect Horse.
 She has written over 1500 articles on animal nutrition, care and health issues.
 Dr. Kellon has also contributed to professional publications and professional meetings on topics including muscle disorders, thyroid disorders, and nutrition.

 Dr. Crabbe is a graduate of the UC Davis School of Veterinary Medicine and completed an internship in large animal medicine and surgery at Washington State University.
-She also did graduate work in biomechanics at UC Davis, where she studied patterns of locomotion in exercising horses.
+While at UC Davis she did graduate work in biomechanics studying patterns of locomotion in exercising horses.

-Dr. Crabbe is a contributing editor to Horse and Rider magazine and has been a frequent contributor to Dressage Today magazine.
+Dr. Crabbe is a frequent contributor to a wide variety of publications including Horse and Rider and Dressage Today magazines.
 Her articles have won numerous American Horse Publications awards.
-She is an avid dressage rider and USDF silver medalist and has won a multiple USDF regional championships as well as Horse of the Year titles.
+Her book Comprehensive Guide to Equine Veterinary Medicine was published in 2007 by Sterling Publishing in New York.
+She is an avid dressage rider and USDF silver medalist and has won multiple USDF regional championships as well as Horse of the Year titles.
 In addition, she is a graduate with distinction from the USDF-L judges program.

-RVT, EEBW, CERP, CCRA, ESMT, CCMT, FEI PET
+RVT, EEBW, CERP, CCRA, FEI Permitted Equine Therapist